-3.2 Towards the Development of a Maritime Assessment Framework
+3.2 Towards the Development of a Maritime Assessment Framework to show if these behavioural markers can be used as the basis for an objective competence assessment framework.

 A PhD research programme is also currently being undertaken at Warsash that is intended to provide an understanding of how a behavioural marker system could be used to assess the competence in crisis management of merchant marine engineering officers.